-But customers have different needs, wants and expectations, so it is unwise to assume that all customers will be happy to interact with an organisation in the same way.
+In high-volume businesses, organisations often drive for efficiency in order to keep operating costs low, by standardising processes and service delivery models.
+But customers have different needs and expectations, so it is unwise to assume that all customers will be happy to interact with an organisation in the same way.
 Offering a joined-up, multi-channel approach is the best way forward.

 Coupon redemptions are rising as consumers look for more deals.
 Even brands like Starbucks that typically avoid money-off coupons are joining the trend in an effort to lure in more customers.
 Retailers need to think about how they can use coupons to engage consumers more and retain their business.
 In particular, they need to consider how they can make access to coupons easier, and explore opportunities through email, mobile phones and in-store to attract interest.